Nexmo/station/_documentation/en/vonage-business-cloud/vbc-apis/account-api/overview.md

 ---
 title: Overview
 meta_title: Account API
+description:  The VBC Account API is a read-only API that lets you retrieve information about accounts and the locations associated with them.
 ---
 # Account API

-The Account API is a read-only API that lets you retrieve information about accounts and the locations associated with them.
+The VBC Account API is a read-only API that lets you retrieve information about accounts and the locations associated with them.

 Using the Account API in your applications, you can: